 - Interpret artifacts via educational opportunities including classroom use, public exhibitions, and programs.

-The Gladys Keller Snowden Gallery is located in the Geraldine Schottenstein Wing for the Historic Costume & Textiles Collection, attached to Campbell Hall.
-Access to the gallery is easiest through the archway entrance on the north side of the building.
-The gallery is part of the Historic Costume & Textiles Collection and houses current exhibitions showcasing textile and clothing artifacts.
+The Gladys Keller Snowden Gallery was located in the Geraldine Schottenstein Wing for the Historic Costume & Textiles Collection, attached to Campbell Hall.
+The gallery was part of the Historic Costume & Textiles Collection and housed current exhibitions showcasing textile and clothing artifacts.

 Geraldine Schottenstein Wing

-The Geraldine Schottenstein Wing for the Historic Costume & Textiles Collection is an addition to Campbell Hall that was dedicated in 1996.
-It was made possible through the generosity of Geraldine’s late husband, Jerome Schottenstein, and houses the Collection’s office, workroom, storage facilities, and galleries.
+The Geraldine Schottenstein Wing for the Historic Costume & Textiles Collection was an addition to Campbell Hall that was dedicated in 1996.
+It was made possible through the generosity of Geraldine’s late husband, Jerome Schottenstein, and housed the Collection’s office, workroom, storage facilities, and galleries.